MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 #### The user is not authorized to add applications in the directory

-You must have permission to add integrated applications in the directory.
-The directory administrator has permission to change this setting, as follows:
+You must have permissions to add integrated applications in the directory.
+The directory administrator has permissions to change this setting.

-1. Choose **Azure Active Directory** in the left navigation bar.
+1. Select **Azure Active Directory** in the left navigation bar.

 1. Ensure you are editing the appropriate directory corresponding to the user subscription.
 If not, select **Switch directory** and log in using the appropriate credentials if required.

-1. In the **MANAGE** section choose **Users**.
+1. In the **MANAGE** section select **Users**.

-1. Choose **User settings**.
+1. Select **User settings**.

 1. In the **App registrations** section, change **Users can register applications** to **Yes**.